 Steel Stocks Canada

 As the country focuses on a green economy, demand for Canadian steel is likely to increase in the future.
 According to a report by environmental research firm Global Efficiency Intelligence for 2020, Canada is at the forefront of low-carbon (BF) and basic oxygen furnaces (BOF) production.

 The steel industry is anticipated to benefit from improved market conditions – helped by the recovery in China, a revival in demand from key end-user industries and rising prices.
-A recovery in key end-user sectors such as construction and the automotive industry will boost demand for flat steel products.
-In addition, an upturn in the construction sector will boost demand for long and flat steel products in key markets.
+A rally in key end-user sectors such as construction and the automotive sector will boost demand for flat steel products.
+In addition, an upturn in the construction sector will increase demand for long and flat steel products in key markets.

 Canadian steel and aluminum stocks on today’s list have not experienced significant changes in their share price after trading the TSX V: V by about 3% in the last week.
 We have selected five steel stocks with Zacks 1 (Strong Buy) or 2 (Buy and Hold) that have prospects to perform well in 2021, taking advantage of improved market fundamentals.
 After the decision in the USA, steel stocks reacted suddenly on the market.

 Tree Island Steel is a Canadian-based steel company focused on steel wire and other wire products.
 The company uses zinc carbon steel rods to manufacture eight product categories used in the industrial, residential, commercial and agricultural markets.
 In addition, Stelco Holdings produces rolled and value-added steel used in the construction, automotive and energy industries.